-PINA is a professional association of regional hubs working across North America and Hawaii to:
+PINA is a professional association for Permaculture Practitioners working across North America and Hawaiʻi to:

 - Preserve the integrity and quality of the Permaculture Design Course

 - Elevate the status and impact of Permaculture by influencing public policy and private development to improve the quality of life for all

 - Maintain professional standards in permaculture design, teaching, and practice.

 Learn more about the Permaculture Design Course (PDC)

 - Promote permaculture responses to social and ecological challenges.